-For example, we will record (34, 97) as one place of Huskies_D1, and record (59, 95) as one place of Huskies_F1.
+For example, we will record (34, 97) as one position of Huskies_D1, and record (59, 95) as one position of Huskies_F1.
 The x-coordinate 34 and 59 are oriented from the perspective of the attacking team, where 0 indicates the team's own goal, and 100 indicates the opposition team's goal.
 The y-coordinate 97 and 95 are oriented from the perspective of the attacking team, where 0 indicates the team's left-hand side, and 100 indicates the team's right-hand side.

-we want to find out the crucial chain when team attacks.
-A chain means a continuous pass match.
-A crucial chain means a continuous pass match in which the final player has a chance to shot.
-We consider the gate of opponents isalso a player.
-The shot event means passing ball to the gate gate and the gate placegate is always (100, 50).
+Third, we want to find out the crucial chain when team attacks.
+A chain means a continuous pass path.
+A crucial chain means a continuous pass path in which the final player has a chance to shoot.
+We also consider the gate of opponents as a player.
+The shot event means passing the ball to the gate and the position of gate is always (100, 50).

-With position data and passing data, we draw the Huskies network of first match as follow:wFigure 2 : Huskies network of first match
+With position data and passing data, we plot the passing network of the Huskies in the first match as follow:

+Figure 2 : Huskies network of first match